stigma34/prairie/index.md

      ```

    - Script:
-     - Creates `group_vars/cattle/vault.yml` with starter values.
+     - Creates `group_vars/cattle/vault.yml` with starter values (hostname, email, Rancher admin seed, etc.).
      - Generates `.vault.key` (if missing) next to `ansible.cfg`.
      - Encrypts `vault.yml` with vault ID `default` via Ansible Vault.

 2. **Prepare the host**
-   - Ensure `br_netfilter` is present and loaded.
+   - Ensures `br_netfilter` and friends are present and loaded.
-   - Configure it to load at boot for k3s/Rancher networking.
-   - (Optional) Handle swap, basic hardening, etc.
+   - Configures sysctl so k3s/Rancher networking behaves.
+   - Handles baseline prep and optional swap tweaks.

 3. **Install k3s**
-   - Installs k3s using the recommended install script.
+   - Installs k3s using the recommended upstream install script.
-   - Ensures idempotency so reruns don’t break the cluster.
+   - Keeps the run **idempotent** so reruns don’t wreck your cluster.

 4. **Install Rancher via Helm**
-   - Installs Helm (via the official Helm install script).
+   - Installs Helm using the official Helm script.
-   - Adds required Helm repos.
+   - Adds the required Helm repos.
    - Deploys Rancher into `cattle-system`.
-   - Configures ingress/TLS based on your `vault_hostname`.
+   - Binds ingress to your `vault_hostname` and preps for TLS.

+5. **Wire Up TLS**
+   - Deploys cert-manager.
+   - Creates a **ClusterIssuer** (Let’s Encrypt HTTP-01 or self-signed).
+   - Applies a Rancher `Certificate` resource and waits for the cert to go Ready.
+   - Leaves you with a **green-lock Rancher UI** at your hostname.

+6. **(Optional) Deploy Longhorn**
+   - Installs Longhorn into the cluster.
+   - Provides a clean, Kubernetes-native storage layer for workloads you’ll run under Rancher.

-5. **Print the Rancher URL**
+7. **Print the Rancher URL**
-   - At the end of the Rancher role, Prairie prints:
+   - At the end of the Rancher/TLS flow, Prairie prints:

+     ```text
-     - `Rancher is available at: https://{{ "vault_hostname" }}/`
+     Rancher is available at: https://<your-vault-hostname>/
+     ```

 ---

 <div class="incoming-features-card">
-  <h2>Incoming Features <span>(SitRep)</span></h2>
+  <h2>Capabilities & Roadmap <span>(SitRep)</span></h2>

   <div class="features-grid">